sourcebits-robertbiggs/ChocolateChip-UI-Book/14-Fragranz App.markdown

 </div>
 ```

-We need two templates here: one for the navbar to render the title and value of the Back button, and another to output the detail in the list.
+We need two templates here: one for the navigation bar to render the title and value of the Back button, and another to output the detail in the list.
 These templates again will be defined on the ids of the elements: "detailNavbar" and "fragranceDetail".

 ```